Burmese–Siamese War (1765–1767): Lessons from the War of 1760

-Prince Myedu, who had acted as the vanguard commander for his father Alaungpaya in his campaign in Siam in 1759–1760, all the way from Tavoy to Ayutthaya, became familiar with traditional Siamese strategy and tactics.
+Prince Myedu, who had acted as the vanguard commander for his father, Alaungpaya, in his campaign in Siam in 1759–1760, all the way from Tavoy to Ayutthaya, became familiar with traditional Siamese strategy and tactics.
 Prince Myedu ascended the Burmese throne as King Hsinbyushin in December 1763.
 The new Burmese king had observed both Burmese and Siamese strategy, tactics and flaws, reflecting and forming his own strategy and plan to conquer Ayutthaya.
 Even though Hsinbyushin did not personally set foot into Siam during the Burmese invasion of 1765–1767, his commander Maha Nawrahta seemed to convey his strategy well.
 Maha Nawrahta himself, formerly as Minhla Thiri, had participated under the command of Prince Myedu during the Battle of Talan River against the Siamese in March 1760.
 Maha Nawrahta himself also had experience in waging war against Siam.
 Maha Nawrahta marched his Tavoy column from Tavoy through a very direct route into Central Siam in October 1765.

 Siam, on the other hand, did not do much from the Burmese invasion of 1760.
 After the Burmese retreat, Siam returned to the usual divisive court politics.
 In February 1761, about 600 of Mon refugee rebels at Nakhon Nayok, who were armed with only melee wooden sticks, managed to repel Ayutthayan royal forces of thousands men.
 This showcased how ineffective Siamese military had become.
 The return of fugitive Prince Kromma Muen Thepphiphit to Siam in 1762 shifted the Siamese king Ekkathat's attention onto that issue.
-King Ekkathat ordered the placement of gun stands and preparation of flammable substances on the Ayutthayan wall against the upcoming attackers but these did not have meaningful impacts on the defense.
-There was no military reforms or substantial improvements that would enable Siam to stand against energetic Burmese invaders, who was in their top military form.
+King Ekkathat ordered the placement of gun stands and the preparation of flammable substances on the Ayutthayan wall against the upcoming attackers, but these did not have a meaningful impact on the defense.
+There were no military reforms or substantial improvements that would enable Siam to stand against energetic Burmese invaders, who were in their top military form.